 10 Jobs in IT you have probably never considered

-Life changes, workplaces change, and technology changes.
-It’s why libraries are closing, and newspapers are dying and shedding jobs.
-It’s why album sales are falling, and no-one sends letters any more.
-It’s why we order food and taxis online.
-And so on.
+Life changes, workplaces changes, and technology changes.
+It is the reason why libraries are closing and newspapers are dying and shedding jobs.
+It’s why album sales are falling and why sending letters has become obsolete.
+It’s why we order food and taxis online and so on.

 If you’ve got a little time and a little knowledge that others will want, then this can be a way of cleaning up.
-Websites such as Udemy have given aspiring lecturers and tutors a platform to make some big bucks in their own time; for example, Forbes reports here on Nick Walter, who made $100,000 in a year from a simple course recorded in just four days teaching a new coding language.
+Websites such as Udemy have given aspiring lecturers and tutors a platform to make money in their own time.
+For example, Forbes reports here on Nick Walter, who made $100,000 in a year from a simple course recorded in just four days teaching a new coding language.

 Similarly, companies don’t want to waste time and money employing the wrong person for a role.
-Recruitment agencies can filter out time-wasters and incompatible applicants, before a CV goes anywhere near the company with a vacant role – and finding those applicants can be an enjoyable and challenging role.
+Recruitment agencies can filter out incompatible applicants before a CV goes anywhere near the company with a vacant role and finding those applicants can be an enjoyable and challenging role.

 Video game tester

 Developer Bungie said last year that it was not really possible to complete its gigantic multi-world, multi-player epic Destiny, such is the expanse of the 21st century game with levels of testing that take up literally thousands of hours of game time.
-Willing gamers are needed for such an enterprise, and the more skilful ones can soon become hot property.
+Willing gamers are needed for such an enterprise and the more skilful ones can soon become a valuable asset.

-Got something to say, and can combine it with an engaging writing style?
-If you can capture the mood of your target audience, and ally that to advertising, big brands may want to hop on-board and you can not only get paid for something you love doing but also make a very good career – for example, fashion writers might want to examine these 20 blogs.
+Got something to say and can combine it with an engaging writing style?
+If you can capture the mood of your target audience, big brands may want to hop on-board and you can not only get paid for something you love doing but also make a very good career – for example, fashion writers might want to examine these 20 blogs.

 If you know about IT, then why not show people your skills?
 An IT consultant needs to harness a wide set of skills working with clients to resolve IT issues and hence streamlining a company’s communication systems, helping its clients, and making it money.
 There are multiple professional side lines that also might arise, such as writing and training.